-This class is for students who are age 3 as of Sept 1, 2022 (without parent/caregiver).
+This class is for students who are aged 3 – 4.5 years old as of Sept 1, 2023 (without parent/caregiver).

-This curriculum is inspired by Dalcroze Eurhythmics and is part of a musicianship sequence that leads to Musical Gateway and the Rhythmic-Solfège curriculum Levels I-V (a leveled sequential program that specifically teaches children to become music literate and prepares them for Advanced Placement Level coursework that can be taken for college credit).
+This curriculum is inspired by Dalcroze Eurhythmics and is part of a musicianship sequence that leads to Musical Gateway and the Rhythmic-Solfège curriculum Levels I-V.

-Music Makers is focused not only on creating vivid musical foundations but also supports children’s emotional, intellectual, and physical development.
+Music Makers focuses on creating vivid musical foundations and supports children’s emotional, intellectual, and physical development.
 These classes truly allow students to experience music joyfully from the inside out!
-This class is offered in partnership with Integral Steps using their Music in Motion curriculum.

 For returning students: Please know that we cycle through Year A, B, and C of the Music Makers & Musical Gateway sequence.
 Children who join the program at age 3 and continue in either of these classes for three years will learn new songs and repertoire within each year (with different fun Activity Sheets to take home).